Usage Guide¶

 </html>

-setting if you use a custom template in a different location:
+Update the TEMPLATED_EMAIL_BASE_HTML_TEMPLATE setting if you use a custom template in a different location:

 TEMPLATED_EMAIL_BASE_HTML_TEMPLATE = 'templated_email/markdown_base.html'